tuya/tuya-homebridge/SUPPORTED_DEVICES.md

 | Name | Name (zh) | Code | Homebridge Service | Supported |
 | ---- | ---- | ---- | ---- | ---- |
 | Tracker | 定位器 | tracker | | |

+## Others

+For the undocumented product category, you can get code and name from `/v1.0/iot-03/device-categories`, no more detail informations.